About

 - Kent Vanderwood: chair of the Second District Republican Committee of Michigan

-- These two individuals were originally intended to act as fake electors but were ultimately replaced:
+- These two individuals originally planned to act as fake electors but were ultimately replaced:

-- Terri Lynn Land: former Michigan secretary of state
+- Terri Lynn Land: a former Michigan secretary of state

 - Geral Wall: chair of the Roscommon County Republican Party